gocd/docs.go.cd/installation/installing_go_agent.md

+---
+description: You need to deploy at least one GoCD agent before you can build with GoCD.
+You can run a GoCD agent on the same machine as your GoCD server.
+keywords: gocd agents, agent installation, linux, windows, mac osx, gocd server
+---

-# Installing Go agent
+# Installing GoCD agent

-You need to deploy at least one Go agent before you can build with Go.
-For the very simplest installation, you can run a Go agent on the same machine as your Go server.
+You need to deploy at least one GoCD agent before you can build with GoCD.
+For the very simplest installation, you can run a GoCD agent on the same machine as your GoCD server.

-Before you install the Go server or agent, please ensure that you meet the [System Requirements](system_requirements.md).
+Before you install the GoCD server or agent, please ensure that you meet the [System Requirements](system_requirements.md).

 # Choose your operating system